 I was on a bus one day, a long time ago.
 I saw this man, sitting directly across from me.
 He was maybe 60, 65….bald, fat, and special.
 He was wearing rainbow suspenders, like the electro-magnetic spectrum.
-He stood up to get off the bus and I followed him.
 He seemed superimposed with special colored molecules flying all around him.
-I asked if he wanted to come over for lunch.
-He said “OK” and we both took a bus back to my house.
+I followed him off the bus on Main St. in Santa Monica.
+I asked if he wanted to come over to my house for lunch.
+He said “OK” and we both took a bus back to my house in West Hollywood.

-My roommates were very flustered.
+As we entered the house my roommates took notice of this flamboyant stranger and were very upset.
 They asked me to please make him leave.
+I guess they couldn’t see the molecules.
 I told them that they brought friends over, so why couldn’t I?
 They said it was different, meeting a stranger on the bus and taking him home.